Unleash/unleash/docs/client-specification.md

 ### Extension points

-Client implementation should also provide a defined interface to make it easier for the user to implement their own activation strategies, and register those in the unleash client.
+Client implementation should also provide a defined interface to make it easier for the user to implement their own activation strategies, and register those in the Unleash client.

 ## Fetching feature toggles (polling)